Alcohol is party fuel. It doesn’t just improve parties. It creates them.

-Alcohol, the actual macronutrient, contains 7.1 calories per gram.
-Sure, it has a high thermic effect which increases the cost of its metabolism by about 20% .
+Alcohol, the actual macronutrient, contains 7.1 Calories per gram.
+Fortunately, it has a high thermic effect which increases the cost of its metabolism by about 20%.
 That’s large compared to the thermic effect of an overweight individual consuming fat or carbs in isolation.
-However, it’s about the same metabolic effect as that of mixed meals consisting of whole foods or high protein foods .
+However, it’s about the same metabolic effect as that of mixed meals consisting of whole foods or high protein foods.
 So it doesn’t make much sense to use net calories for alcohol if you don’t take into account the thermic effect of food for the rest of your diet as well.
 In practice the metabolic difference is pretty trivial.

 - Scientific binge drinking tip #7: Beer is for amateurs.
-Pros only drink dry wines and spirits.
-As a rule of thumb, beer contains 150 calories per drink compared to 125 for wine and 100 for spirits.
+Pros drink dry white wines and clear spirits.
+As a rule of thumb, beer contains 150 Calories per drink compared to 125 for wine and 100 for spirits.